 Programs for Children & Youth

 Our children’s religious exploration sessions are at 11:00 AM most Sundays from September through June.
 (Check the Calendar) We begin in the adult service where the children interact with the congregation and are given the opportunity to participate by “ringing the chapel bell”, “lighting the chalice”, and “joining in the conversation for all ages” after which, they are sung-out and head off to their sessions.
 Our children and youth engage in religious exploration through three programs: Curriculum based sessions on two Sundays per month; Children’s Chapel on one Sunday, and Universal Justice Projects on one Sunday per month.

 Children’s Chapel.
 Each chapel has a theme (often the same theme of the adult service) that is explored with ritual, story, song, movement and action.
 These Sundays give our children the opportunity to explore the spiritual matters of their lives and the UU service rituals (chalice lighting, candles of joys & concerns, UU source readings, singing).
 They have opportunities for leading and participating.

+Universal Justice Projects.
 On one Sunday of each month, the children and youth engage in a universal justice project in keeping with our mission of community action and universal justice.
 They may make Valentine cards for the elderly, biscuits for the animal shelter, or do a beach clean-up.
 The Universal Justice Projects are multi-age and provide opportunities for children and youth to participate at their developmental level.

+To see an overview of our current class curriculum, please take a look at our 2017-2018 RE Program Brochure here.
 If you would like to learn more about the Children & Youth Religious Exploration programs, contact us at firstname.lastname@example.org